-If your Line 6 hardware is connected to your computer and it's not available from the "Launch GearBox using:" menu there, there is a USB connection error.
+If your Line 6 hardware is connected to your computer and it's not available from the "Launch GearBox using:" menu, there is a USB connection error.
 It is specifically recommended to always connect your Line 6 device directly to your computer's USB port, and not into a USB hub.
 USB hubs can sometimes cause communication errors with USB audio devices.

-Note - On Windows® systems, it is not recommended that you connect both a PODxt and PODxt Pro unit to the computer at the same time.
-These two specific Line 6 devices utilize a common device driver, and only one can be initialized at a time.
+Note - On Windows[®] systems, it is not recommended that you connect two POD (POD X3 and/or PODxt) units to the computer at the same time.
+These specific Line 6 devices utilize a common device driver, and only one can be initialized at a time.